Skip to main content

 In passive voice

-The preposition 'by' is used in passive voice to indicate who performed the action.
-However, it can be omitted when the doer is unknown or unimportant
+The preposition by is used in passive voice to show who did the action.

 Learning Objectives

-• Understand the difference between active and passive voice
+• Understand the difference between active voice and passive voice.

-• Identify sentences written in active and passive voice
+• Identify the subject, object, and verb in active and passive sentences.

 Frequently Asked Questions